-For example, an APR of 15% means that if you carry a debt of £1000, over one year you will pay back approximately £150 more than the amount you borrowed*.
+Here's how APR is charged.
+An APR of 15% means that if you carry a debt of £1000, over one year you will pay back approximately £150 more than the amount you borrowed*.

 Generally, the lower the APR, the better.
 However, if you’re planning on paying your balance in full every month, you don’t need to be too concerned with the APR as you won’t be charged any interest.

 Your credit limit is the amount of money you can spend on the card.
-Those with high credit scores are often given higher limits as they have proven they can pay back their balance.
+Those with higher credit scores are often given higher limits as they have proven they can pay back their balance.
 If you have a lower credit score, it’s likely you’ll be given a lower credit limit.

-If you reach your credit limit too often it will affect your score as it will appear to lenders as though you rely too much on credit.
+If you reach your credit limit too often it could affect your credit score as it will appear to lenders as though you rely too much on credit.

-It’s usually calculated as a percentage of what you owe or a cash amount - whichever is larger.
+The minimum payment on a card is the smallest amount due every month on your card.
+It’s usually calculated as a percentage of what you owe or a set amount - whichever is larger.
 It also includes any interest due for the month, any charges for a missed payment and possibly part of the annual fee if there is one.
 Check your card for the specific terms relating to the minimum payment.